zelunzhang-melb/Workshop-10/README.md

 > **Warning** <br>
 > The Unity physics engine operates in a distinct _fixed_
 > update cycle.
-It's possible to have physics updates zero, one _or more_
+It's possible for physics updates to occur zero, one _or more_
 > times in-between individual `Update()` calls!
 You can directly hook into these updates
 > using an alternative method called [`FixedUpdate()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html)
-> but be careful -- it's sometimes **unreliable** to check for user input here, since frame-reliant methods like
+> but be careful -- it's **unreliable** to check for user input here, since frame-reliant methods like
-> `Input.GetKeyDown()` are linked to the ordinary update cycle.
+> `Input.GetKeyDown()` are linked to the ordinary (render) update cycle.

 Your (very big) task is to attempt the following modifications:
 - Add a `Rigidbody` to the enemy prefab.
-Instead of the enemy swarm directly arranging these prefabs in a grid formation, it should first instantiate _invisible_ "enemy slot" objects in their place.
+Instead of the swarm manager directly arranging these prefabs in a grid formation, it should first instantiate _invisible_ "enemy slot" objects in their place.
 Make these have _kinematic_ rigidbodies and ensure there is no associated collider.